StuntsPT/pyRona/README.md

 # pyRona
-A python implementation of "Risk of non Adaptation" method (with a bit of R too!)
+A python implementation of "Risk of non Adaptedness" method (with a bit of R too!)

 ## Baypass_workflow.R